United States

 The Colorpoint Shorthair is a breed of cat.
 Depending on the cat registry, they may be considered a separate breed, or may be included in the Siamese or Oriental Shorthair breeds.
 They are essentially Siamese cats with non-traditional point colors.

 The Colorpoint Shorthair's story is one of deliberate and colorful expansion.
 Developed in the mid-20th century in the United States, breeders sought to introduce new point colors beyond the traditional seal, chocolate, blue, and lilac of the Siamese.
 By crossing Siamese with red tabby and tortoiseshell shorthairs, they successfully created cats with the quintessential Siamese body type and personality, but with vibrant red, cream, lynx (tabby), and tortie points.
-This led to a breed classification debate: some registries consider them a separate breed, while others group them as a color division of the Siamese or Oriental Shorthair.
-Regardless of paperwork, they are universally recognized as the Siamese's flamboyant, colorful cousins.

 | Property | Value |